odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

     java -jar bin/jserv-album-0.7.0.jar
     java -jar bin/html-service-0.1.1.jar

-Please make sure your JDK is running.
+Please make sure your JDK is running, and make sure it's not auto-updated by Linux, see also :ref: `trouble by auto-update on Ubuntu <trouble-exiftool-by-auto-update>`

 Install Steps
 -------------